ruby-gnome/ruby-gnome/README.md

 ### Windows

-In windows, the gem should install without issue.
-If you install ruby using the <a href="https://rubyinstaller.org/">
-Ruby Installer</a>, make sure that MSYS2 gets installed too.
-Gtk needs MSYS2 to make the binary filees.
+In Windows, the gem should be installed without issue.
+If you install Ruby using the [Ruby Installer](https://rubyinstaller.org/), make sure that MSYS2 gets installed too.
+GTK needs MSYS2 to make the binary files.
-Then, at the ruby command prompt:
+Then, at the Ruby command prompt:

 ```bash
 gem install gtk4